Kernowek Standard: Kernowak Standard (KS1)

-Kernowek Standard (KS)
+Kernowek Standard (KS2)

 After the publication of the specification of the agreed Standard Written Form, members of UdnFormScrefys, after scrutinising the published description, decided to form a new, public group, called Spellyans ('Spelling').
 This group undertook to study the SWF, to determine what shortcomings it might have, and to propose and implement solutions to those shortcomings.
 The group identified what they saw as a number of inconsistencies, ambiguities, and errors, and discussion on an online discussion list led to the publication of a number of texts in the resulting orthography, Kernowek Standard, designated as KS and not KS2, culminating in the publication of the Bible in Cornish and a comprehensive grammar, Desky Kernowek on 1 May 2012.

 Before the Standard Written Form was reviewed in 2013, KS was described by its proponents as a proposal for a number of changes to be made to the SWF.
 The following changes were proposed, none of which were ultimately adopted by the Cornish Language Partnership during the SWF's review: